HeadlightLabs/slate/slate/source/includes/oct-2018/_api.html.md

 You can connect to one of our shared simulation status servers here (just pick one):

-* headlight-tournament-1.herokuapp.com
+* headlight-tournament-1.herokuapp.com (bots move randomly)
-* headlight-tournament-2.herokuapp.com
+* headlight-tournament-2.herokuapp.com (bots move in a square pattern)
-* headlight-tournament-3.herokuapp.com
+* headlight-tournament-3.herokuapp.com (bots move randomly and mine minerals)
-* headlight-tournament-4.herokuapp.com
+* headlight-tournament-4.herokuapp.com (bots move randomly and mine minerals)
-* headlight-tournament-5.herokuapp.com
+* headlight-tournament-5.herokuapp.com (bots move randomly and mine minerals)

 If you need to know the port for any reason, the port is 80.